Welfare Division is categorized into three subsections:

 1) Poverty Alleviation

-Despite great progress and development of the Tibetan refugees (regarded as one of the most successful stories of refugees throughout the world) owing to the well-established organisation and rehabilitation, poverty still lingers on.
-Prior to the first ever poverty survey in 1994, it is assumed that poverty is a generally prevalent phenomena in Tibetan community and addressed as such.
-The poverty review and survey undertaken in 2002, identified the poor into four categories and recommended suitable measures to each.
+Despite the great progress and development of the Tibetan refugees (regarded as one of the most successful stories of refugees throughout the world) owing to the well-established organisation and rehabilitation, poverty still lingers on.
+Prior to the first-ever poverty survey in 1994, it was assumed that poverty was a generally prevalent phenomenon in the Tibetan community and addressed as such.
+The poverty review and survey undertaken in 2002 identified the poor into four categories and recommended suitable measures for each.

 The categories are:

-5. According to the latest review conducted on the ‘Poverty Alleviation’, the Kashag has issued guidelines to withdraw the last category i.e. Poverty owing to lack of capital with effect from 2nd April 2008.
+- According to the latest review conducted on the ‘Poverty Alleviation, the Kashag has issued guidelines to withdraw the last category i.e. Poverty owing to lack of capital with effect from 2nd April 2008.

-Traditionally, emotionally, and rationally, it becomes a must that we look after the welfare of the aged, many of whom had to suffer the brutalities, and suffer trauma of exile in an alien world, devoid of skills and host country language.
+Traditionally, emotionally and rationally, it becomes a must that we look after the welfare of the aged, many of whom had to suffer the brutalities and suffer the trauma of exile in an alien world devoid of skills and host country language.
 Many of them had actually sacrificed their near and dear ones and gambled their life to fight for Tibet in their prime without the benefit of security in life.
 It becomes our duty and pleasure to help them when in need of help.

-Objective: To support the poor and needy elders by providing monthly stipend and to look after the welfare of 14 Old Peoples Home under our care.
+Objective: To support the poor and needy elders by providing monthly stipends and to look after the welfare of 14 Old Peoples Homes under our care.